 Term/Options Details Spring 1, Spring 2, and Fall Terms Payment Plan (3 payments) Three (3) payments (tuition for the term is totaled and spread across three equal payments) The first payment is due on or prior to the start of the first day for that term.
 The second payment is due thirty (30) calendar days from the first payment due date.

 The third payment is due sixty (60) calendar days from the first payment due date.
 Summer Term Payment Plan (2 payments) The first payment is due on or prior to the start of the first day for that term.
 The second payment is due thirty (30) calendar days from the first payment due date.
 Payment in Full Students are required to pay tuition following the payment plans detailed above; however, if they prefer to pay their tuition in full, payment is due prior to the start of the first day.

-For example, if a student who enrolls in one, 3-credit hour course for the Spring 1 Term, their full term tuition total would be \$1,050.
+For example, if a student who was enrolled in the degree or non degree program Spring I 2022 or prior, enrolls in one, 3-credit hour course for the Spring I Term, their full term tuition total would be \$1,050.
 The first payment of \$350 is due on or prior to the start of the first day of the term, the second payment of \$350 is due thirty (30) calendar days from the first payment due date, and the third payment of \$350 is due sixty (60) calendar days from the first payment due date.